microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-04.md

 In the previous challenge, we discovered that our application is not connected to any database, so in this challenge, we will be learning how to deploy a MongoDB database onto ARO so that our application can have persistent data.

 ## Description
-In this challenge we will deploy MongoDB database service.
-We will be doing this by deploying a container image from Docker Hub.
+In this challenge we will deploy a MongoDB database service.
+We will be using the OpenShift CLI to deploy a [bitnami/mongodb](https://hub.docker.com/r/bitnami/mongodb) container image from Docker Hub.

 The database should have the following variables:
   ```